Self Guided Hikes

 Optional Extensions

-- 5 day extension of Argentina - includes Perito Moreno Glacier and hiking to Cerro Torre and Fitz Roy in El Chalten
+• 5-day extension to Argentina, including Perito Moreno Glacier and hiking to Cerro Torre and Fitz Roy in El Chaltén